mohitxya/mohitxya.github.io/README.md

-This is a simple blogging site powered by "Forever Jekyll".
+This is a simple blogging site I built using "Forever Jekyll".